Business Bulletin: 20 June 2024

 The proposed changes to the Act will enhance the efficiency, transparency and sustainability of the mineral titles' framework designed to encourage meaningful activity and sustainable resource development.

-The proposed changes to the Act would achieve a number of recommendations from the Mineral Development Taskforce Final Report and is critical to securing a $40 billion economy by 2030.
+The proposed changes to the Act would achieve a number of recommendations from the Mineral Development Taskforce final report and is critical to securing a $40 billion economy by 2030.

 The department is looking to hear back from a broad cross section of the community including exploration companies, industry representatives, associations and operators, mining tenement organisation, fossickers, local councils, pastoralists, environmental and aboriginal organisations.